-A few words on the nature of addiction.
 No one chooses the path of addiction.
 No one plunges into that dark place on purpose, knowing that clawing their way out will be a supreme trial.
 This is not about your loved one being willful or lazy.

 Addiction is affected by our genes, and has also been linked to post-traumatic stress disorder (80 – 90% of people with addictions have a history of trauma).